prakharmrsl/easypcceo.github.io/pages/crypto-mining/gtx-1080-review.md

 * Cooling: 5/5
 * Price/Performance: 3/5

 If you want to mine [Ethereum](/crypto-mining/ethereum-hardware/), we suggest the [Radeon R9 295X2](/crypto-mining/ethereum-hardware/r9-295-x2-review/).
-It's the best [Ethereum](/crypto-mining/ethereum-hardware/) on the market!
+It's the best [Ethereum](/crypto-mining/ethereum-hardware/) miner on the market!

 ## 1080 Series Mining Overview